kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 and what units it is measured in.
 Then address our three key questions in understanding this data:

 - How are the measurements made?
-What is the associated measurement uncertainty?
+What is the associated measurement ?
 - What is the resolution of the data?
 - Are their missing values?
 How should they be handled?

 The data source is NASA/GISS.
-While the article doesn’t articulate how the measurements are made,it is likely they study ice cores to construct past global mean temperature.The associated measurement uncertainty may be inherent difficulty to make exact predictions.
+While the article doesn’t articulate how the measurements are made,it is likely they study ice cores to construct past global mean temperature.The associated measurement may be inherent difficulty to make exact predictions.
 The resolution of the data, which refers to “the period of time represented by each data point that is collected for the report”, is a year, since every data point corresponds to each year’s annual mean temp.
 The data set is complete (no missing values), if there are, they may be represented with “NA” and wiill not be considered in analysis.

 ## Question 2: